 - Real-life example: Find a bottleneck on a line using a Pareto Chart.

 Measuring and evaluating quality on the factory floor is vital to each and every manufacturer.
 It doesn’t matter what products you make or how you make them.
 Quality is vital metric.
-For years, quality experts have relied on 7 tools to determine the quality of a product.
+For years, quality experts have relied on 7 tools to determine the quality of a product and ensure quality control.

 - Cause-and-effect diagram

 - Check sheet

 The most popular of those tools is the Pareto Chart.
 It’s a visual graphing tool used by all manufacturers to evaluate and provide quality improvement on the floor.